wagood/laralist/README.md

 * Laravel [Domain Driven Design DDD](https://github.com/thejano/laravel-domain-driven-design "Laravel Domain Driven Design") is a software development approach that emphasizes understanding and modeling the business domain.
 The goal is to create software that aligns with the needs of the business and is easier to maintain.
 [DOC](https://ddd.thejano.com/guide/)

+* [Doxswap](https://github.com/Blaspsoft/doxswap) A Laravel package for seamless document and image format conversions.
+Transform between various formats like DOCX -> PDF, HTML -> PDF, PNG -> WEBP, and more popular formats using a simple, elegant API.
+Powered by LibreOffice for documents and ImageMagick for image processing.

 * [Drag & drop editor](https://dropblockeditor.com/) for your Livewire powered blocks.
 Create your own blocks and make them editable with Livewire components.
 DropBlockEditor is made for Laravel and with Livewire, Alpine.JS and Tailwind CSS.

 * [Livewire Dropzone](https://github.com/dasundev/livewire-dropzone) This dropzone component for Livewire enables easy drag-and-drop file uploads.